Zachary Adam CV, updated 04/06/2021 (PDF version: ZAdam_CV_04062021)

 B.Sc.
 2004, University of Washington, Earth and Space Sciences

 B.Sc.
 2004, University of Washington, Aeronautics and Astronautics Engineering

-2017 Simons Collaboration on the Origins of Life Postdoctoral Fellow, Harvard University, group of Dr. Andrew Knoll
+2017 Simons Origins of Life Postdoctoral Fellow, Harvard University, group of Dr. Andrew Knoll

 2010 Director, Blue Marble Space, Blue Marble Space Institute of Science

 2008 Representative, NASA Advisory Council, Subcommittee on Planetary Protection